indigoUan/ScarletEnginePublic/exception-guide.md

 Similar to `file_content`.
 The body of the exception tells you what's wrong.

 ## Null Object Reference
-The last line of the "Calls" list tries to use a `null` object.
+The last line of the "Stack" list tries to use a `null` object.
 It might be trying to use the object before it's initialized, or the object is simply `null` for whatever reason.

 ## Null Function Reference
-The last line of the "Calls" list tries to use a null function.
+The last line of the "Stack" list tries to use a null function.
 See the [Null Object Reference](https://github.com/indigoUan/ScarletEnginePublic/blob/main/exception-guide.md#null-object-reference) entry.

 ## Chart Reading Error: OutsideBounds
 There are two possible causes: